Tenkiv/kuantify/README.md

 **Kuantify is usable in its current state but it's in a very early pre-alpha stage of development.
 Some things will not work and you should expect relatively frequent breaking changes.**

-Kuantify is a data acquisition and control library written in Kotlin.
-Its purpose it to provide a common set of interfaces and abstractions for utilizing arbitrary collection and control endpoints in a safe, reasonable, and performant way.
+Kuantify is a physical computing / data acquisition and control library written in Kotlin.
+Its purpose is to provide a common set of interfaces and abstractions for utilizing arbitrary collection and control endpoints in a safe, reasonable, and performant way.
-Kuantify is focused on enabling rapid prototyping of data acquisition and control programs and a smooth transition from prototypes to production.
+Kuantify is focused on enabling rapid prototyping of physical computing programs and a smooth transition from prototypes to production.

 Kuantify currently only works on the JVM and Android but it is a core design principle for it to ultimately be